csound-flossmanual/csound-floss/book/05-b-panning-and-spatialization.md

 produce a Doppler-shift with a distance dependent delay of the sound.
 Now, we have to determine our unit since the delay of the sound wave is calculated as distance divided by sound velocity.
-In our example &nbsp;_udo_ambisonics2D_5.csd_ we set the unit to 1 meter.
+In our example _udo_ambisonics2D_5.csd_ we set the unit to 1 meter.
 These procedures are performed before the encoding.
 In instrument 1 the movement of the sound source is defined in Cartesian coordinates.
-The UDO _xy_to_ad_ &nbsp;transforms them into polar coordinates.
-The B-format channels can be written to a sound file with the opcode&nbsp;
+The UDO _xy_to_ad_ transforms them into polar coordinates.
+The B-format channels can be written to a sound file with the opcode [fout](https://csound.com/docs/manual/fout.html).
-[fout](https://csound.com/docs/manual/fout.html).
 The UDO _write_ambi2D_2_ writes the channels up to second order into a sound file.